shaojiawei07/Selective-FD/README.md

 	- First, use a pretrained model to extract low-dimensional features from the input data.
 	- Second, estimate the density ratio in the feature space.

-	For example, on the CIFAR-10 dataset, it is recommended to use a ResNet model pretrained on the ImageNet dataset to extract the features.
+	Take CIFAR-10 as an example.
+It is recommended to use a ResNet model pretrained on the ImageNet dataset to extract the features.

 ## Citation